YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 \end{cases}
 $$

-asking respectively for the mean energy of a particle to be given by $\langle E \rangle$ and the sum of probabilities to be conserved.
+that is, we are only asking respectively for the average energy of a particle to be given by $\langle E \rangle$ and the sum of probabilities to be equal to one.

 <details>
-  <summary>Lagrange multipliers</summary>
+  <summary>The technique of Lagrange multipliers</summary>

 </details>